CMALG/DDNSUpdater/README.md

 ### Use one of the following events

 ```
-This event lets this scipt run every 600 seconds
+This event lets this scipt run every 600 seconds (enabled by defalut)
  ::cisco::eem::event_register_timer watchdog time 600

 This event reads syslog and runs when a pattern is detected